Diaz homers during 7th-inning rally, Rays beat Braves 7-5

 Rays: LHP Ryan Yarbrough (6-3, 4.30) will try to extend his streak of 12 appearances, including nine starts, without a loss when the Rays open a home series against the Baltimore Orioles on Monday night.
 Yarbrough’s last loss came on April 30 against Houston.

 Braves: Rookie LHP Kyle Muller (1-2, 3.45) is expected to be recalled from Triple-A Gwinnett to start when Atlanta opens a three-game series against Yu Darvish (7-3, 3.09) and the San Diego Padres on Monday night.
-The Braves were expected to officially announce their starter following Sunday’s game.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports